tongyu0924/Learning-to-Refine-Hidden-States-for-Reliable-LLM-Reasoning/README.md

 Large language models show strong reasoning ability, but their internal reasoning process can remain unstable in complex multi-step settings.
 Early hidden-state errors may propagate and lead to incorrect predictions.

-**ReLAR** is a reinforcement-guided latent refinement framework that iteratively updates hidden representations *before decoding*.
-Instead of relying on explicit chain-of-thought generation, ReLAR stabilizes and controls reasoning entirely in latent space, achieving higher accuracy with substantially lower inference overhead.
+This is a latent refinement framework that uses reinforcement learning to update hidden representations before decoding.
+Instead of relying on explicit chain-of-thought generation, it controls the reasoning process inside the latent space.
+This helps improve reasoning stability and accuracy while reducing inference overhead.

 <p align="center">
   <img src="assests/pipeline.png" alt="ReLAR Pipeline" width="700"/>